archlinux/aur/README.md

 $ tick check [symbol/crypto_id/sort_option]
 ```
 Running "check" with no other arguments will list your entire portfolio
 as well as produce a grand total.
-Adding the argument "-v", "-p", or "-1"
+Adding the argument "-v", "-p", "-1",
-will sort the output by value, profit, or one day profit.
-To check a single
+or "-7" will sort the output by value, profit, one day profit, or seven
-security, use the symbol or crypto_id as the argument instead of sort
+day profit.
+To check a single security, use the symbol or crypto_id as
-options.
+the argument instead of sort options.

 You may encrypt your portfolio using the RC4 algorithm
 ```bash